IvanDLar/MOVU-Docs/wiki/User Stories.md

 ## **US29 - Data Visualization AD**

-**As a** administrator (automotive agency) **I want** to obtain certain data summary from all my registered agencies **To be able** analyze their overall performance (cars sold, most purchased cars per agency).
+**As a** administrator (automotive car dealership) **I want** to obtain certain data summary from all my registered agencies **To be able** analyze their overall performance (cars sold, most purchased cars per car dealership).

 **Validation:**

-- V291 In the Admin Dashboard, the user will be able to visualize a data summary of all the agencies owned (number of sales per agency, most sold cars, etc)
+- V291 In the Admin Dashboard, the user will be able to visualize a data summary of all the agencies owned (number of sales per car dealership, most sold cars, etc)

 **Priority**: Medium